Bike Missouri's Katy Trail

 And actually, you don't even need a bike to enjoy the trail.
 Plenty of people drive town to town, hitting the trail for a morning walk before spending the day at museums, shops and wineries.
 I think next time, I might do it that way.
 As Robin and I chat, my fuzzy seat flies off my bike, now strapped to the back of her SUV.
 Good thing the only stop I have left today is Augusta's Montelle Winery, with a wide view of the river valley-and a comfy deck chair to enjoy it from.

-This no-stoplight town (population: 239) has a smattering of gift shops, including the sophisticated Stockton Mercantile; A Stone’s Throw, showcasing locally made art for reasonable prices; and Art and Antiques.
-Two quality B&Bs—the Yates House (from $219) and the School House (from $220)—cater to cyclists.
+This no-stoplight town (population: 239) has a smattering of gift shops, including the sophisticated Stockton Mercantile; A Stone's Throw, showcasing locally made art for reasonable prices; and Art and Antiques.
+Two quality B&Bs-the Yates House and the School House -cater to cyclists.
 On a bluff above town, Les Bourgeois Vineyards and Winery offers an impressive selection of locally made wines and Blufftop Bistro overlooking the Missouri River. rocheport.com

-Live music and cold brews reward riders at Augusta Brewing Company in this town of 257.
+Live music and cold brews reward riders at Augusta Brewery Company in this town of 256.
 The tasting room can get crowded at Augusta Winery, but cheery staffers keep the atmosphere fun.
-You’ll find quirky, fun items at Stone Ledge Antiques.
-The view and seasonal live music (on weekends) at Mount Pleasant Estates are great; if you’re traveling by car, head out to Montelle Winery, which has good thin-crust pizzas.
+You'll find quirky, fun items at Stone Ledge Antiques.
+The view and seasonal live music (on weekends) at Mount Pleasant Estates are great; if you're traveling by car, head out to Montelle Winery, which has good thin-crust pizzas.
 Fussy decor aside, the food shines at H.S.
-Clay House Bed and Breakfast, where our breakfast included custard French toast (from $165).
+Clay House Bed and Breakfast, where our breakfast included custard French toast.
 (636) 228-4005; augusta-missouri.com

 (A version of this story appeared in Midwest Living® September/October 2013.
 Prices, dates, and other details are subject to change, so please check specifics before making travel plans.)